S3-working-group/s3-practical-guide/docs/all.md

 ### Changelog

+#### Changes 2021-02-19

+-   fixed several broken links on the online version
+-   corrected a few typos

 #### Changes 2021-02-11

-* _Driver Mapping_: added explanation about applications of the pattern, and detailed instructions for each step of the format
+-   _Driver Mapping_: added explanation about applications of the pattern, and detailed instructions for each step of the format

 #### Changes 2021-02-06